 New programmes and galleries

-New studios and facilities for schools
+New workshop rooms and facilities for schools

 Planning permission and Listed Building Consent was achieved for De Matos Ryan's base-build scheme in August 2019.
-The designs will create more public space, better circulation (including a new 'Kaleidoscopic' staircase), improved facilities and essential renovation of the building's infrastructure.
+The designs will create more public space, better circulation (including a new central staircase), improved facilities and essential renovation of the building's infrastructure.
 The proposals have been refined through over 40 co-design sessions with local schoolchildren, teachers, SEND and community groups and families.
 In addition, a new room for reading, shop and soft seating, designed by AOC, will refresh the welcome areas.

 National Childhood Collection